Fernando, Lord of Serpa

 Infante Fernando of Portugal ([fɨɾˈnɐ̃du]), or Ferdinand in English, was a Portuguese infante (prince), son of King Afonso II of Portugal and his wife Urraca of Castile, daughter of Alfonso VIII of Castile.

-Fernando was born in the summer of 1217 and was made Lord of Serpa and Lamego in 1223.
+Fernando was born in 1218 and was made Lord of Serpa in 1232.
 It is known that he travelled to Rome in 1237 to beg for a pardon from Pope Gregory IX for his violence against certain clerics.
 He died on 19 January 1246.

 Marriage and offspring

 He married Sancha Fernández de Lara, daughter of Fernando Núñez de Lara and wife Mayor González, without any documented issue.